Homeward Bound Shelter

 Youth are empowered to make a difference in their own lives to develop their full potential.

-Homeward Bound Shelter is a 24-hour emergency shelter location in Covington, KY, that provides a safe environment and short-term services for runaway, homeless, abused, neglected, and dependent youth ages 11-17.
+Homeward Bound Shelter is a 24-hour emergency shelter location in Covington, KY, that provides a safe environment and residential treatment services for renaway, homeless, abused, neglected, and dependent youth ages 11-17.
 Homeward Bound Shelter is the only direct access emergency shelter for youth under 18 in Northern Kentucky.
 Residential services provide trauma-informed treatment for youth in custody of the Department of Community Based Services for ages 11-18.

 Intakes are conducted to gather information for eligibility, appropriateness and development of initial service plan

 - Provide basic support that includes shelter, food and clothing

 - A bio-psycho-social assessment is completed to identify issues

 - Treatment Team meets weekly to discuss new admissions, bio-psycho-social, and goals to be addressed in the service plan